derickr/dbgp/debugger_protocol.rst

 assume that the feature is not available:

     ========================= ======= ==========================================
+    supported_encodings       get     returns a comma separated list of all supported encodings that can be set
+                                      through the ``encoding`` feature
     supports_postmortem       get     [0|1]  This feature lets an IDE know that there is benefit to continuing interaction
                                       during the STOPPING state (sect.
 7.1).